The Fitbit Inspire 3 makes the best fitness tracker even better | CNN Underscored

 With its entry-level price tag, the Inspire 3 lacks the smarts of a more expensive device.
 There’s no built-in GPS (though you can use your phone’s GPS to track a run via Bluetooth) and no contactless payments or built-in music service like Spotify.

 But, If you’re looking for an easy-to-use, feature-rich tracker with battery life that will go for days, the Fitbit Inspire 3 with its color screen and 10-day battery life leads the pack.
-You also get useful features like stress management, 2-minute relaxation sessions, reminders to get up and move and the find-my-phone feature for when you misplace your phone in the house.
-And, at under $100, it’s affordable, comfortable enough to wear all day and night, and gives you access to meaningful data in its comprehensive Fitbit app.
+You also get useful features like stress management, two-minute relaxation sessions, reminders to get up and move and the “find my phone” feature for when you misplace your phone in the house.
+And, at under $100, it’s affordable, comfortable enough to wear all day and night and gives you access to meaningful data in its comprehensive Fitbit app.